kalkih/simple-weather-card/README.md

 ### Simple install

+*This card is available in [HACS](https://github.com/custom-components/hacs) (Home Assistant Community Store)*

-1. Download and copy `simple-weather-card.bundle.js` from the [latest release](https://github.com/kalkih/simple-weather-card/releases/latest) into your `config/www` directory.
+1. Download and copy `simple-weather-card-bundle.js` from the [latest release](https://github.com/kalkih/simple-weather-card/releases/latest) into your `config/www` directory.

-2. Add a reference to `simple-weather-card.bundle.js` inside your `ui-lovelace.yaml` or through the raw config editor interface.
+2. Add a reference to `simple-weather-card-bundle.js` inside your `ui-lovelace.yaml` or through the raw config editor interface.

     ```yaml
     resources:
-      - url: /local/simple-weather-card.bundle.js?v=0.3.0
+      - url: /local/simple-weather-card-bundle.js?v=0.4.0
         type: module
     ```